kineticstoolkit/kineticstoolkit_doc/src/cycles.md

 ## Finding the most repeatable cycles

-We can sort the cycles in order of reproducibility (get which cycles are the most repeatable, and which cycles are unique)[ktk.cycles.most_repeatable_cycles](api/ktk.cycles.most_repeatable_cycles.rst).
+We can sort the cycles in order of reproducibility (get which cycles are the most repeatable, and which cycles are unique) using [ktk.cycles.most_repeatable_cycles](api/ktk.cycles.most_repeatable_cycles.rst).
 Here, we will base this analysis on the `Ftot` signal.

 ```{code-cell} ipython3
 index = ktk.cycles.most_repeatable_cycles(data["Ftot"])